 The Program on Constitutional Government, funded by conservative groups and run by Mansfield, issued the invitation to Will.

 "I thought he would be very good," Mansfield said.
-"I had seen him a couple years ago at the Kennedy School Forum event when he gave a talk on term limits that went oververy well."
+"I had seen him a couple years ago at the Kennedy School Forum event when

 "He's just about the most thoughtful of thepolitical columnists," Mansfield added.
 "I think alot of people agree with this, whether they takethe conservative standpoint or not."